fsantanna/pingus/ceu/README.md

 interaction.

 We selected 9 game behaviors and describe their implementations in C++ and Céu.
-We also categorized these examples in 5 abstract control-flow patterns that likely apply to other games:
+We also categorized these examples in 5 abstract C++ control-flow patterns that likely apply to other games:

 <a name="finite-state-machines"/>